AISemanticsStudy/commitment-semantics-with-latent-message-passing/README.md

 - hidden objects require exact same connections to each other.

 To summarize, BERT can produce IDR, but its IDR is not compatible with the physical world tightly.
-We are not drawing a conclusion casual masking is always better but pointing out under the theory, different masking strategies can be explainable purely from distribution alignment rather than empirical performance or philosophical take.
+We are not drawing a conclusion casual masking or an autoregressive model is always better but pointing out under the theory, different masking strategies can be explainable purely from distribution alignment rather than empirical performance or philosophical take.

 ## hypothesis and cross-discipline observations derived from the theory
 ### origin of animal brain